 Thursday, February 16, 2017

-Earlier: Housing Starts declined to 1.099 Million Annual Rate in January
+Earlier: Housing Starts at 1.246 Million Annual Rate in January

 Below is an update to the graph comparing multi-family starts and completions.
 Since it usually takes over a year on average to complete a multi-family project, there is a lag between multi-family starts and completions.
 Completions are important because that is new supply added to the market, and starts are important because that is future new supply (units under construction is also important for employment).

 These graphs use a 12 month rolling total for NSA starts and completions.

 The blue line is for multifamily starts and the red line is for multifamily completions.

 The rolling 12 month total for starts (blue line) increased steadily over the last few years - but has started to decline.
 Completions (red line) have lagged behind - but completions have been generally catching up (more deliveries, although this has dipped lately).
 Completions lag starts by about 12 months.